samouss/algolia-appstore-front/README.md

 ## Run the application

-For build the dev application and launch a server in watch mode on `localhost:8080`:
+- For run the development application and launch a server in watch mode on `localhost:8080`:

 ```
 npm start
 ```

-## Bundle the application

-For build your application for production:
+- For run the production application and launch a server on `localhost:8080`:

 ```
-npm run build
+npm run build && npm run serve
 ```

-## Run the test for your application
+## Run the test for the application

 Your tests will be executed in single run mode: